Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

 ### Load the deposit account with ETH

-You need an Ethereum 1.0 account that contains at least 32 ETH (plus gas).
-For the `witti` testnet, the account must be on Goerli.
+You need an Ethereum 1.0 account that contains the amount of ETH (plus gas) required to activate the validator.
+The `witti` testnet requires 32 ETH, and the account must be on Goerli.

+The `minimal` network requires 3.2 ETH.

 !!! tip